AIRSHOW-Italy's Avio to keep growing at 'robust pace' - CEO

-PARIS, June 19 Italian space company Avio is on track for "robust" growth in revenues in the next two to three years, Chief Executive Giulio Ranzo told Reuters on Monday.
+PARIS, June 19 (Reuters) - Italian space company Avio is on track for "robust" growth in revenues in the next two to three years, Chief Executive Giulio Ranzo told Reuters on Monday.

 Ranzo said prospects for both the sector and the company were encouraging, driven by higher demand for space projects.